jtapial/psiplotter-app/docs/usage.md

 alternatively-spliced exons that were computed by [VAST-TOOLS](https://github.com/vastgroup/vast-tools).

-**This app is still under heavy development and subject to ongoing changes.
-Some features may be buggy and not work as described.
-Please report all issues and feedback using the GitHub
+**Please report all issues and feedback using the GitHub [issue tracker](https://github.com/kcha/psiplotter-app/issues).**
-[issue tracker](https://github.com/kcha/psiplotter-app/issues).**

 ## Tabs